-Firstly, let me say this: Yes, you do need to invest in your self-published book if you want it to sell.
-By self-publishing, you are assuming the role of publisher … And publishers are businesses.
+Firstly, let me say this: you probably will need to invest some money in your self-published book if you want it to sell.
+By self-publishing, you’re assuming the role of publisher … And publishers are businesses.
 So to be a successful publisher, you must be a successful business.
-And it is almost impossible to create a successful business with absolutely no investment.
+And it’s almost impossible to create a successful business with absolutely no investment.

-On the other hand, it’s likely that you won’t have a huge amount of capital to invest in your book.
+But I also know many authors won’t have a huge amount of capital to invest in their book.
 Without a guarantee of how much your book will sell, it feels pretty risky to invest any money into your self-publishing venture.

 The first step is to assure yourself that you have a sellable book.
 That way, you can be sure that your investment will be well spent.
-You’ll also need a solid marketing plan (this doesn’t have to include a huge monetary investment, especially if you can get your head around the best way to use social media).
+You’ll also need a solid marketing plan (marketing doesn’t necessarily require a huge monetary investment, especially if you can get your head around using social media and content marketing).
 At the root of everything, though, you need a quality product.

 If you want to spent the minimum possible on creating your book, you should invest in editing and cover design.

 Everybody needs to be edited.
 Everyone is blind to the errors in their own work.
 Publishing an unedited book removes a crucial level of quality control.
 In the end, it means you’re not putting your best work out there, which is disrespectful to your reader and a shame for you, who has worked so hard.